Jaegg3rNat/NonLocal_Comp_Advection/README.md

 ## Contents
 The repository is structured around:

-Run_Integration_Flow.py: The main code that drives the simulation process.
+Run_Flow_Integration.py: The main code that drives the simulation process.
 It implements the Pseudospectral Method of integration.
 It is responsible for run the time evolution for any given static velocity field $v_x,v_y$

-Run_Snapshots: This script takes the output from the simulation and generates snapshots at various stages of the time evolution, allowing for a visual inspection of the simulation's progression..
+Run_Snapshots.py: This script takes the output from the simulation and generates snapshots at various stages of the time evolution, allowing for a visual inspection of the simulation's progression..

-Run_Animate: This script animates the generated snapshots, providing a dynamic view of the simulation's evolution over time.
+Run_Animate.py: This script animates the generated snapshots, providing a dynamic view of the simulation's evolution over time.

-Run_Segmentation: This script performs a segmentation analysis on the simulation results.
+Run_Segmentation.py: This script performs a segmentation analysis on the simulation results.
 In order to create the Example figure in the repository (and paper).
 This python file runs the segmentation process implemented as follow:
    - View the Raw data of the patterns with a normalized to 20% o the maximum value.
    - Binarize the data to this treshold